You are currently viewing 3a. How Anxiety Affects Breathing | What Happens Under Stress

 Your Breath Is Your Friend

-In my earlier blogs, we talked about making friends with fear — learning to sit with it, understand it, and walk alongside it.
+In my earlier blogs, we talked about making friends with fear, learning to sit with it, understand it, and walk alongside it.

 The breath can be a lot like that dependable friend we all have.
 The one who’s incredible in a crisis, calm under pressure, and always seems to know exactly what to say.
 But if you don’t really understand them (or catch them on an ‘off’ day), they can be a little unpredictable.
-They’re well-intentioned, love us dearly — but sometimes, they can accidentally add to the chaos.
+They’re well-intentioned, love us dearly but sometimes, they can accidentally add to the chaos.

-But — just like with fear — when we take the time to understand our breath, it becomes a true ally: steady, grounding, and always there when we need it most.
+But, just like with fear, when we take the time to understand our breath, it becomes a true ally: steady, grounding, and always there when we need it most.
 Especially when fear or anxiety starts to get a little devious.

-Fear and Anxiety Can Be Quiet Too
+Fear and Anxiety Can Quietly Affect the Breath

 Turns out, fear and anxiety don’t just interfere with our breathing when panic is in full swing.
 Sometimes, they’re sneaky little devils, quietly meddling with our breath even when everything feels okay.
-You might not even notice it — a slightly tighter chest, shallower breaths, or maybe holding your breath without realising.
+You might not even notice it, a slightly tighter chest, shallower breaths, or maybe holding your breath without realising.
 These subtle shifts can build over time, quietly setting the stage for more tension in the body.

-Fear and anxiety really are shadowy little characters — so let’s put them under the spotlight, where they belong, and explore what they actually do to our breath.
+Fear and anxiety really are shadowy little characters, so let’s put them under the spotlight, where they belong, and explore what they actually do to our breath.

-Double Trouble: Inhale, Exhale, Panic!
+Inhale, Exhale, Panic!

 Whether the changes to our breath are obvious or subtle, they usually fall into two main categories: